Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 ## High Level Requirements Overview

-Users will begin by registering online accounts using the Create Account option.
-After accounts are created, the user will manage tools they own and want to make available to the public by setting a daily rate and availability.
-Users will also be able to search the local community using keywords like, “Table saw,” or “Miter Saw,” and view low cost locally owned tools available.
-To help with their search, the user can filter their search results by type of tool and by mile radius.
-If the tool is unavailable at the time, the user can make a request to receive a notification when the tool is available.
-Once a tool is selected for either buy or rent, the users will be able to make a request with the owner of the tool and agree on a date and price.
-Users will be prompted to return the tool within an agreed window set by both users.
+To begin using the platform, users will need to register online accounts through the "Create Account" option.
+Once the account creation process is complete, users can manage their tools and determine their availability and daily rates for public use.
+To facilitate tool searches, users can employ specific keywords such as "Table saw" or "Miter Saw" to browse available low-cost, locally owned tools.
+Furthermore, search results can be filtered by tool type and mile radius to refine the search.
+If a desired tool is currently unavailable, users can request notifications when the tool becomes available.

+When a user selects a tool for purchase or rental, they can communicate with the owner to agree on a date and price.
+The platform will facilitate the return process by setting an agreed-upon window for tool return.

-For users who are looking to sell or lend their tools out to other users, they can select to list their tools.
-Afterwards, they are prompted to fill out information about their tools and upload images of them.
-The user receives a notification once another user requests their tool.
+For users seeking to sell or lend their tools to others, the listing process involves providing tool information and uploading images of the tool.
+Once another user requests the tool, the owner will receive a notification.

 ## Functional Requirements